quantifiedcode/python-anti-patterns/docs/readability/incomplete_docstring.rst

 Description
 -----------

 Docstrings help you remember the intention of a module, function, class, or method.
-This is especially important as your codebase grows and it becomes harder to remember the implemenation details of each object.
+This is especially important as your codebase grows and it becomes harder to remember the implementation details of each object.

 Examples
 ----------